bowdens/COMP2511-project/UserStories.md

 ### User Story 2.1: As a player, I want there to be treasure so that I can collect it and complete the dungeon (if there are no doors)
 #### Acceptance Criteria:
 #### 1. For all levels of this type the treasure must be located in a spot where it is possible to be collected by the player
-#### 2. There must be a treasure sprite in the corner of the screen to indicate to the player that this level can be solved by collecting the treasure
+#### 2. There must be a treasure sprite in the corner of the screen to indicate to the player that collecting the treasure is the objective of the dungeon
 ### User Story 2.2: As a player, I want there to be enemies with various behaviours so that it makes the dungeon more challenging
 #### Acceptance Criteria:
 ### User Story 2.3: As a player, I want to be able to win the game by defeating all of the enemies if that is the objective of the dungeon
 #### Acceptance Criteria:
 #### 1. All levels of this type must contain the items necessary to defeat the enemies
 #### 2. All levels of this type must contain atleast one enemy
+#### 3. There must be an enemy sprite in the corner of the screen to indicate to the player that defeating all the enemies is the objective of the dungeon

 ### User Story 2.4: As a player, I want there to be doors with keys so that I can open the doors with the keys to progress through the dungeon
 #### Acceptance Criteria: